Everywhere I go in Indi, people tell me about their phone and internet problems.

 Australians have already paid for the NBN once through our taxes, now they want us to pay for it again through our rates.
 And of course, it’s only country people being asked to stump up the cash and not councils and ratepayers in the city.

-If I am re-elected, I will work to ensure the Federal Government funds the entire amount needed to finish the NBN build in regional Australia.
+I am working to ensure the Federal Government funds the entire amount needed to finish the NBN build in regional Australia.

 And instead of slugging regional councils extra cost to finish the job, I will move to abolish the requirement that regional councils pay to finish the NBN build.